Interface

 uses

 A uses block activates adapters or providers that supply the interface component's internal data.
+An interface does not perform I/O directly; if it needs external data, it must activate an adapter.
 Each adapter call declares an onLoad argument whose body fires when the adapter resolves.
 The parameter name is inferred from the adapter method's return type signature, and the body assigns it directly into state:

 onLoad is (